whatwg/html/TEAM.md

 ### Merging pull requests from branches

 Pull requests from other editors or members of the WHATWG GitHub organization may come from branches within this repository.

-To merge these cleanly, we add an extra step:
+Just as with PRs from forks, you can merge PRs from branches in this repo to the master branch just using the normal green button (labeled **Merge pull request**) in the pull-request page in the GitHub Web UI.
+After you press that, another green button will appear, labeled **Confirm squash and merge**.
+Press that and all the commits from that PR branch will be combined into one commit to the master branch.

+Otherwise, if you want to cleanly merge a PR from a branch within the repo using the command line, you need to add an extra step in addition to the steps you'd follow for merging a PR from a fork.
+These are the steps:

 ```bash
 git checkout BRANCH_NAME